 If you don’t need live TV, a video streaming service is a good alternative.
 Netflix is one example of a video streaming platform.

-These services often don’t carry live TV shows, but are on-demand.
-There is no need for a DVR as shows are available whenever you want to watch them.
+These services often don’t carry live TV shows but are on-demand.
+There is no need for a DVR since shows are available whenever you want to watch them.

 Our top-rated service is Netflix.
 It is one of the oldest players in the market, with original programming to movies and TV shows from proprietary networks.

-If you don’t need that much, Peacock and Paramount+ are our top-rated services that carry content exclusively from NBCUniversal and Paramount (CBS) respectively.
+Peacock and Paramount+ are our top-rated services that carry content exclusively from NBCUniversal and Paramount (CBS), respectively.

 Most content on those two services is on-demand.
 If you choose the respective premium plans, you get your local NBC or CBS stations.